Authmaker/documentation/customize-routes/authmaker-models.md

 const authmakerVerifyExpress = require('authmaker-verify-express');

 module.exports.autoroute = autorouteJson({
+  // get the model from authmaker-verify-express
   model: authmakerVerifyExpress.models.user,
   resource: 'user',

-  attributes: ['email', 'username'], // only use these two attributes when sending response
+  // only use these two attributes when sending response
+  attributes: ['email', 'username'],

+  // only allow for viewing of user data, do not create routes for any other request types
   find: {},
-  // only allow for viewing of user data, no other routes included besides 'find' });
+});
 ```

-The attributes property allows us to specify which attributes of the User object the server will respond with.
-We only want to expose the user's 'email' and 'username' properties when sending a response.
-We are not including routes for create, update, or delete.
-Authmaker handles those actions separately, like login.
+#### Filtering attributes and limiting request types

+It is important to note that we **do not** want to expose the _entire_ user object.
+We can trim the server's response object by including an array of selected attributes to expose.
+In the example above, the server will respond to all requests with a `user` object that only has two attributes besides the id, **email** and **username**.

+In almost _all_ cases, you do _not_ want to allow **create**, **update**, or **delete** request types on any route for Authmaker core models.
+Authmaker handles these actions for you separately and securely, like login. `express-autoroute-json` will only generate the route types that you explicitly define (**find**, **create**, **update**, **delete**).
+The above example route file only includes a definition for **find** routes, ensuring that the exposed data is read-only.